Cozy Winter Things

 The flicker of flame is so soothing.
 And the light seems somehow vital during the dark days of winter.
 So I’ve been lighting candles at my desk during the day and during random, regular weeknight dinners too, much to my son’s delight.

 I like seasonal blends with a long burn time, so I’m shopping Discent Candle Company for candles that smell like the holidays.
 I picked up Sleigh Ride, with its blend of pine, cinnamon and holly, and Fireplace, since that’s one of my favorite smells on the planet.
-(And if you buy two, you get 25% off each through Monday, November 30th!)

 If those scents aren’t you think, there’s a huge range of scents to choose from, from fresh Lavender Cotton to lush, heady Black Amber Musk.
 As an added bonus, you can choose from empowering labels like “Nevertheless, She Persisted,” “Slay,” and “Self-Care Isn’t Selfish” as a little extra motivation.

-2020 is the year of loungewear.
+2020 was the year of loungewear.
 And joggers are king.
 It was also the year that I finally jumped on the bandwagon and bought a pair of super warm joggers, lured in the all their comfy promise.

 They didn’t disappoint.
 It helps a lot that designers are creating some really cute and comfortable sets that look super sporty and more slim cut than the joggers I remember (and avoided) from years ago.
 I wear mine when I curl up on the couch with a warm blanket and a book, but I like that I can pop out to get the mail and still look put together.